sti136/MachineLearningnote/chapter6_MachineLearningSystemesign.md

 If we wants to predict more strictly, predict 1 if it is certain.
 So we higher the threshold to 0.7 The result is that it will high the precision and lower the recall.

-If we just don't want to miss too many cases, we lower the threshold, which will leads to high recall but lower precision
+If we just don't want to miss too many cases, we lower the threshold, which will leads to high recall but lower precision.
 ![](picture/ch6_28.png)

 ![](picture/ch6_29.png)